+Scandinavia (Figure 3).
+The maps are updated frequently (for example the Abilene map is updated every five minutes) and allow outside users a 'peak inside' the network.
+The map is simply a summary of overall network performance with links colour coded by their traffic flows, but it also provides a visual interface to browse more detailed statistics available as tables and statistical charts.
 The NORDUnet example is also interesting because it uses a logical network diagram instead of a geographic link-node map to represent the infrastructure.
 There are many other cyberspace mapping efforts that also dispense with the framework of real-world geography.
-For example, researcher Stephen Coast has been undertaking large scale measurement and mapping of the topology of IP routing.
-His mapping technique currently uses abstract graphs - for example, Figure 4 below shows the topology of the large campus IP network of University College London (UCL).
-Each cluster in the spatialisation is an individual university building or large department and the distance metric is based on speed of network links.
-The long grey lines are generally network links between buildings.
+For example, researcher Stephen Coast at the Centre for Advanced Spatial Analysis has been undertaking large-scale measurement and mapping of the topology of IP routing.
+His mapping technique currently uses abstract graphs for example, Figure 4 shows the topology of the large campus IP network of University College, London.
+Each cluster in the map is an individual university building or large department and the distance metric is based on speed of network links.
+So the long grey lines are generally network links between buildings.
 In total, some 4,600 nodes of the network are shown.